nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/experience/2021-02-social-impact-guild.md

 ## Description

-The Social Impact Guild shares the hottest social innovation news and stories every week in an easy-to-read email packed with goodness!
+The Social Impact Guild is the media company bringing you the most relevant trends and news about positive change in a snackable format.

-Our goal is to spark joy and innovation among our readers and raise awareness about social entrepreneurship.
+We cover the latest news on topics such as global warming, renewable energy, circular economy, biodiversity, health, and many more while filtering out the noise and focusing on what makes a real difference.

-Subscribe to our newsletter to start your week on a cheerful note: https://socialimpactguild.com
+Our goal is to provide our readers with uplifting, yet meaningful information.
+Get the weekly email and stay uplifted and informed, for free: https://socialimpactguild.com